Sign up for our inspirational newsletter and get a FREE kids drawing lesson! ✏️

 Start by carefully gluing in the painted background.
 Simply run the glue stick along the ends and press firmly so it’s attached to the side walls.
 Let it curve gently across the back corners of the box.

-Create some elements of your scene that will hang down (such as a canopy in a forest, clouds, flying birds or a lampshade) OR stand up (trees, furniture).
+Create some elements of your scene that will hang down (such as a canopy in a forest, clouds, flying birds or a lampshade) or stand up (trees, furniture).

 We drew and cut ours out of leftover artwork and colored paper but you can use any cardstock or heavy paper.
+Tape or glue these to your diorama.

 4. Finish with other materials and decorations